Profunctor Optics, a Categorical Update: Examples of optics

 \resizebox{\linewidth}{!}{ } \end{proof}

-The derivation from the general definition of optic to the concrete description of lenses and prisms in functional programming was first described by Milewski~\cite{milewski17}, but finding a derivation of traversals like the one presented here, fitting the same elementary pattern as lenses or prisms, was left as an open problem.
-It should be noted, however, that derivations of the traversal as the optic for a certain kind of functor called \textbf{Traversables} (which should not be confused with traversals themselves) have been previously described by Boisseau and Gibbons~\cite{boisseau18} and Riley~\cite{riley18}.
-For a derivation using Yoneda, Riley~\cite{riley18} recalls a parameterised adjunction that has an equational proof in the work of Jaskelioff and O'Connor~\cite{jaskelioff15}.
-These two derivations do not contradict each other: two different classes of functors can generate the same optic, for instance, if the adjunction describing both of them gives rise to the same monad.
+The derivation from the general definition of optic to the concrete description of lenses and prisms in functional programming was first described by \cite{pickering17} and \cite{milewski17}, but finding a derivation of traversals like the one presented here, fitting the same elementary pattern as lenses or prisms, was left as an open problem.
+It should be noted, however, that derivations of the traversal as the optic for a certain kind of functor called \textbf{Traversables} (which should not be confused with traversals themselves) have been previously described by \cite{boisseau18,riley18}.
+For a derivation using Yoneda, \cite{riley18} recalls a parameterised adjunction that has an equational proof in the work of \cite{jaskelioff15}.
+These two derivations do not contradict each other: two different classes of functors can generate the same optic; if, for instance, the adjunction describing both of them gives rise to the same monad.
 This seems to be the case here: traversables are coalgebras for a comonad and power series are the cofree coalgebras for the same comonad~\cite[\S 4.2]{roman19}.

-In the \(\mathbf{Sets}\mbox{-based}\) case, the relation between traversable functors, applicative functors~\cite{mcbride08} and these power series functors has been studied by Jaskelioff and Rypacek~\cite{jaskelioff15}. \begin{remark} The \Vt{functor} \(\operatorname{Pw} \colon [\mathbb{N},\V] \to [\V,\V]\) is actually a strong monoidal action thanks to the fact that two power series functors compose into a power series functor.
+In the \(\mathbf{Sets}\mbox{-based}\) case, the relation between traversable functors, applicative functors~\cite{mcbride08} and these power series functors has been studied by \cite{rypacek12}.

+\begin{remark} The \Vt{functor} \(\Pw \colon [\mathbb{N},\C] \to [\C,\C]\) is actually a monoidal action thanks to the fact that two power series functors compose into a power series functor.